CU-ESIIL/Innovation-Summit-2024__14_Data-gaps-and-biases/docs/index.md

 #### What are the next steps?

-- Short-term: TODO
+Short-term:
+- Initiate contact with ML community to lay groundwork for creating challenges
+- Write vision paper: create a template for challenges and how to incorporate ESIIL / scientific community
-- Long-term: TODO
+Long-term:
+- Create a challenge that is hosted bu AI for good or other
+- Create a formal template for scientists to submit challenges to ML community via ESIIL platform

 #### What are we missing?
-- Resources: TODO
+- Resources: Funding for challenge prizes?
-- People: TODO
+- People: AI / ML community
-- Datasets: TODO

 ---